Announcing our Impact on Equity Grantees!

 Announcing our Funding Partners

 The IOE was seeded by a $2.5M donation from MacKenzie Scott to Early Milestones.
-We are thrilled to have five additional visionary funding partners join us – one anonymous national funder and four highly respected local Colorado philanthropic leaders in Early Childhood, Kate Kennedy Reinemund, Chris Watney, the Carson Foundation, and the Chambers Initiative.
+We were also thrilled to have five additional visionary funding partners join us – one anonymous national funder and four highly respected local Colorado philanthropic leaders in Early Childhood, Kate Kennedy Reinemund, Chris Watney, the Carson Foundation, and the Chambers Initiative.

 More questions?
 Email elandes@earlymilestones.org